Meet Our Faculty and Staff

 DSN – University of Alabama at Birmingham

-Dr. Pilon has held the Senior Associate Dean at Vanderbilt School of Nursing position since 1999; she directs the MSN in Healthcare Leadership academic program.
+Dr. Pilon has held the Senior Associate Dean at Vanderbilt School of Nursing position since 1999; she directs the Healthcare Leadership academic program.
 She has held a number of leadership positions in health care, including Chief Nursing Officer for a 500-bed tertiary hospital, senior consultant for IBM and manager in a proprietary health care company.
 Dr. Pilon is currently a board member for the National Nursing Centers Consortium.
 She is active in state and national professional organizations.
-She has conducted research in nursing administration and MSN in Healthcare Leadership, authored numerous publications, and serves as a national and international consultant in case management and nursing administration.
+She has conducted research in nursing administration and Healthcare Leadership, authored numerous publications, and serves as a national and international consultant in case management and nursing administration.

 Terri Davis Crutcher, DNP, MSN, RN